Marcos: Resignation not enough for project damages, accountability needed

 Marcos emphasized that charges against those suspected of involvement in corruption must be airtight and backed by solid proof to ensure the "guilty ones" are held accountable.

-This statement follows the resignation of Zaldy Co, Ako Bicol party-list representative and a Marcos ally, amid allegations of corruption in infrastructure projects, which he denies.
+This statement follows the resignation of Zaldy Co, Ako Bicol party-list representative, amid allegations of corruption in infrastructure projects, which he denies.

 Manuel Bonoan also resigned as Department of Public Works and Highways Secretary in August and was replaced by Vince Dizon.